Rock the Ocean's Tortuga Music Festival

 The festival features multiple stages of live entertainment with a focus on country, rock and a variety of roots music.
 Past performers have included Zac Brown Band, Brett Eldredge, Eric Church, David Nail, Lynyrd Skynyrd and more.
-More Recent performers have included Kenny Chesney, Luke Bryan, and Keith Urban as headliners.
+More Recent performers have included Eric Church, Shania Twain, and Kenny Chesney as headliners.

 Conservation Village

 Each year, the festival features an area known as Conservation Village.
 The area holds interactive booths that contain games, exhibitions and displays with the focus of raising awareness of issues impacting the world's oceans and supporting marine research and conservation.
 The festival also aims to raise money to protect sea turtles that nest annually along South Florida's Atlantic seaboard.
 Past Conservation Village partners have included: Nova Southeastern University Oceanographic Center, Broward County Sea Turtle Conservation Program, The Nature Conservancy, University of Miami Marine Conservation Program and many others.
 At the Conservation Village, the Guy Harvey Ocean Foundation has also worked to raise ocean awareness with marine life artist and conversationalist, Guy Harvey.
 More than 30 organizations have been issued over 1 Million in funds by the Rock the Ocean Foundation.